ait-energy/iesopt/docs/pages/dev/updating.md

 #### Tags

-Compontent "tags" are back (or accessible again, they were never gone completely).
+Component "tags" are back (or accessible again, they were never gone completely).
 That means you can tag components to later simplify result handling or working with your model.
 A tag can be added when creating a component:

 ```{code-block} yaml
 :caption: Adding a tag.